netdata/netdata/collectors/node.d.plugin/snmp/README.md

-# SNMP monitoring with Netdata
+# SNMP device monitoring with Netdata

 Collects data from any SNMP device and uses the [net-snmp](https://github.com/markabrahams/node-net-snmp) module.